-MPLS-TP Survivability Architecture and Framework are defined in [IETF tp-surv-fw].
+MPLS-TP Survivability Architecture and Framework are described in [b-IETF RFC 6372 p-surv fw].

-Restoration can be performed by a Network Management System (NMS) system or by a control plane as defined in [ITU-T G.8080] and [IETF tp-surv-fw].
+Restoration can be performed by a Network Management System (NMS) system or by a control plane as defined in [ITU-T G.8080] and described in [b-IETF RFC 6372 b-surv-fw].